Playwright, screenwriter and producer DAVID RAMBO was born May 28, 1955 and grew up in Spring City, Pennsylvania.

 His mother and grandmother were librarians.
 The house was filled with books, stories, words, musical instruments – and televisions, thanks to the Rambo family business, a Zenith TV dealership on Main Street.

 Starting at age 15 David played the piano in bars and lodge halls.
 He was very active in school plays and music ensembles.
 After roles in Philadelphia dinner theatre and stock productions, he moved to New York at 19 to pursue an acting career.
 There were roles in off-off Broadway productions, including several at the Octagon Theatre Company.
-He teamed with a friend he met in stock, Thea Ramsey, to create an act that became popular in the resurgent New York cabaret scene of the late 1970s.
+His cabaret act with actress/singer Thea Ramsey became popular in the resurgent New York cabaret scene of the late 1970s.

 Seeking film and TV work, David moved to Los Angeles, where he starred with as yet unknown Nicolas Cage and Crispin Glover in the 1981 ABC pilot THE BEST OF TIMES.
 Other TV roles followed, but the theatre remained his first love.